 In recent years, the Georgia Department of Natural Resources reported that boating accidents caused 62 drownings, 11 fatalities other than drowning and 86 injuries.
 In that year, 169 people were charged with boating while intoxicated (BUI).
 Drunk boating may not always get the same attention that drunk driving does -- but it can be just as deadly.
 Just like drivers, boat operators have a legal responsibility to take reasonable care in public waterways, and that includes staying sober as well as operating their vessels with care.

 Commercial Boating Accidents & the Jones Act

 We know from past events in the Gulf, that oil platform work can be very dangerous because it exposes workers to turbulent seas and accidents with heavy equipment.
 Similarly, commercial fishing and shipping workers can also be injured.
 These workers are considered maritime workers under federal law, so they cannot collect workers' compensation after an injury.
-Instead, injured workers and bereaved families must file a Georgia maritime accident lawsuit under the Jones Act to collect money to pay medical costs, make ends meet while they recover and compensate them for a disability or death.
-If this is your family's situation, or if you have been penalized at work for reporting an accident, contact Charles Scholle, and our team of Georgia Jones Act attorneys, for help.
+Instead, injured workers and bereaved families must file a maritime accident lawsuit under the Jones Act to collect money to pay medical costs, make ends meet while they recover and compensate them for a disability or death.
+If this is your family's situation, or if you have been penalized at work for reporting an accident, contact Charles Scholle for help.

 CALL NOW FOR A FREE CONSULTATION WITH BOATING ACCIDENT LAWYERS in Atlanta at 770-717-5100 or Toll Free at 1-866-972-5287

 Get Help With Your Boating and Commercial Fishing / Shipping Injuries

-The metro Atlanta boating accident lawyers at Scholle Law, led by our founder Charles Scholle, represent victims of sailing, boating and shipping accidents throughout Georgia, including accidents on the Atlantic and Gulf Coasts as well as rivers and lakes including Lake Oconee, Lake Lanier, Lake Allatoona, Carter's Lake, Lake Seminole, Lake Blackshear, Lake Hartwell, Richard B. Russell Lake, Walter F. George Lake, West Point Lake and Clarks Hill Lake (J. Strom Thurmond Lake).
+The Atlanta boating accident lawyers at Scholle Law, led by our founder Charles Scholle, represent victims of sailing, boating and shipping accidents throughout Georgia, including accidents on the Atlantic and Gulf Coasts as well as rivers and lakes including Lake Oconee, Lake Lanier, Lake Allatoona, Carter's Lake, Lake Seminole, Lake Blackshear, Lake Hartwell, Richard B. Russell Lake, Walter F. George Lake, West Point Lake and Clarks Hill Lake (J. Strom Thurmond Lake).